 Boca Raton, FL 33432

-As Managing Director of Cendyn internationally, John is responsible for growing Cendyn within EMEA and Asia Pacific.
+As Chief Commercial Officer joins leads Cendyn's global sales team.
 Prior to joining Cendyn, John’s 22 years in the hospitality industry has been focused in sales, marketing, distribution and hospitality technology.
 John has held a number of senior management positions at companies including eRevMax, Pegasus Solutions, HBSi and the Global Hotel Alliance.